Every child has bashful moments. Some kids, though, are shy.

 “Help them through challenges that are self-reinforcing, so they want to do them again,” Kearney says.

 Offer feedback.
 Praise or reward your little one for small steps, like saying “hi” or waving.
 If they freeze up in front of someone, talk about it.
-Discuss things she can try next time.
+Discuss things they can try next time.

 Express empathy.
 Tell your child that you can see they're feeling shy, and that you feel that way too sometimes.
 Share stories about times when you overcame your own shyness.